- Prep time 20 minutes

 malt vinegar (or any of your choice)

-sourdough bread, crusts removed and torn into small bite-size pieces by hand
+sourdough bread, crusts removed and torn into bite-size pieces

 fresh Italian parsley, roughly chopped

-In a quarter sheet pan, toss the carrots, red onion, 2 teaspoons olive oil, and a little salt and pepper together (don't go too heavy on the S&P, as this is getting dressed in a vinaigrette later).
+- In a quarter sheet pan (the best vessel for crisping up a roast chicken), toss together the carrots, red onion, 2 teaspoons olive oil, and a little salt and pepper.
+(Don't go too heavy on the seasoning here, as this is getting dressed in a vinaigrette later.)

-Once the chicken is done roasting, remove pan from oven and carefully (with two forks) set the bird onto a wooden cutting board to rest for 10 minutes at least.
+- Once the chicken is done roasting, remove the pan from the oven and carefully, with two forks, set the bird onto a wooden cutting board to rest for 10 minutes at least.
 Throw the roasted carrots and onions, along with all of the pan juices, into the bowl with the anchovy vinaigrette.

-Place the bread pieces onto the same sheet pan and bake in the oven for 10 to 15 minutes, or until crispy.
+- Place the bread pieces onto the sheet pan you've just emptied and bake in the oven for 10 to 15 minutes, or until crispy.
 Throw into the salad bowl, along with the chopped parsley, and toss.

-Meanwhile, the chicken should have rested just the right amount of time.
-Carve it and plate a portion for yourself alongside some of the bread salad.
+- Meanwhile, the chicken should have rested just the right amount of time.
+Carve it and plate a portion for yourself alongside some of the panzanella.
 Turn the chicken over and eat the two oysters before heading over to the television with your roast chicken dinner.